realmagicgreen/magicgreen11ty/src/articles/2018-06-11-bamboo-bicycles.md

 ---
 title: Bamboo Bicycles
-subtitle: Making bikes out of bamboo is actually not all that crazy.
-East Bali bamboo bikes manufacture them locally.
+subtitle: "Making bikes out of bamboo is actually not all that crazy.
+East Bali bamboo bikes manufacture them locally."
-category: products
 description: "The crazy idea of making bikes out of bamboo is actually not all that crazy.
 It has excellent vibration dampening effects, noticeable on bumpy roads."
+category: products
 date: 2018-06-11
 published: true
 tags: